 All children need a safe place when they are hurt or feel frightened.
 It may be a bad dream, being treated unfairly at school, or falling off their bicycle.
-You can be this safe place by listening to your child and by doing whatever you can to make things better.
+You can be this safe place by listening to your child and doing whatever you can to make things better.
 Try to hear what your child is NOT telling you in words.
 This means paying attention to your child's body language and emotions - listening with your eyes.
 Do you remember when you were young and afraid, or had your feelings hurt?
 Think about how it felt.
 Offer your child comfort and security.

-Learning How to Be a Father
+Learning How To Be a Father

 The best thing about life is that it takes place in the moment.
 Every moment, you can choose a path of healing.
-Every step that you take in your own healing is a step towards becoming a better father.
+Every step that you take in your own healing is a step toward becoming a better father.

-These days most fathers want to be more involved, in more ways, than ever before.
-They want to be there for their children, and take part in raising their children.
+Fathers want to be there for their children, and take part in raising their children.
 They change diapers, feed and play with their children.
 Involved fathers make a big difference in the lives of their children.
 Some fathers find they have a lot to learn, especially if they are isolated or did not have a role model to learn from.